tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Loaders (robotics) can hold multiple tapes
 - A Library is 1+ drives, 1+ slots and loaders
 - Drive ... library ... shelf (anywhere but the library)

+### Storage Gateway - File Gateway - File Mode

+File gateway bridges local file storage over NFS and SMB with S3 Storage It supports multi site, maintains storage structure, integrates with other AWS products and supports S3 object lifecycle Management

+- Bridges on-premises file storage with S3
+- Mount Points(shares) available over NFS and SMB
+- Map directly onto an S3 bucket
+- Files stored into a mount point, are visible as objects in an S3 bucket
+- Read and Write Caching ensure LAN-like performance